China Bazaar Road, Chennai

 China Bazaar Road, officially Netaji Subash Chandra Bose Road (or NSC Bose Road), is one of the main thoroughfares of the commercial centre of George Town in Chennai, India.
-The road connects Rajaji Salai in the east with Wall Tax Road in the west.
-Passing through thickly populated residential areas of the historical neighbourhood, the road has several streets, lanes, and by lanes joining it housing several commercial establishments of the city.
+The road connects Rajaji Salai in the east and Wall Tax Road in the west.
+Passing through thickly populated residential areas of the historical neighbourhood, the road has several streets, lanes, and by lanes joining it, housing several commercial establishments of the city.